mr-php/mr-php.github.io/_posts/2008-10-09-importing-data-from-csv-into-cakephp.md

 <div class="alert alert-warning" role="alert">
 	<p><strong>Warning:</strong> This guide was written for <span class="label label-primary">CakePHP v1.x</span>.</p>
-	<p>If you notice any other changes required in newer versions of CakePHP please leave a comment below.</p>
+	<p>If you notice any changes required in newer versions of CakePHP please leave a comment below.</p>
 </div>

 This is a quick little method that lets you get some data from a CSV into a table.